plausiblelabs/plrelational/README.md

 * **TodoApp-SwiftUI** is a realistic to-do app built with PLRelational[Combine] and SwiftUI, that runs on both macOS and iOS.

-Additionally, there are some AppKit-based apps for macOS that were developed using the legacy PLRelationalBinding framework.
+Additionally, there are some AppKit-based apps for macOS (under `Legacy/Examples`) that were developed using the legacy PLRelationalBinding framework.
 These will be migrated to use PLRelationalCombine + SwiftUI in due time:

-* **HelloWorldApp** is the best place to start; a minimal example that demonstrates relations, binding, undo/redo, etc.
+* **HelloWorldApp** is a minimal example that demonstrates relations, binding, undo/redo, etc.
 * **TodoApp** is a good example of using PLRelational to build a real-world, working to-do app.
 * **SearchApp** demonstrates the use of `RelationTextIndex` for full text search.
 * **BindableControlsApp** is primarily a UI testing target for all the AppKit controls in PLBindableControls.